temporalio/documentation/docs/cadence-to-temporal.md

   - Uber YARPC library is not used by Temporal.
   - Temporal no longer needs to use Kafka.
-  - Temporal does not use statsd.
+  - Temporal uses Promentheus by default in Docker images instead of statsd.